burlachenkok/exploring-python3/python3-note.md

 * `None`
 * `0`
 * Sequence which `len() == 0` named as empty sequence.
+* Logica expression which gives `False`

 ##  First Line in Your Script

 The line `#!/usr/bin/env python3` in a well-developed script contains what is known as sha-bang.
 It has a long history in Unix/Linux OS.
 For Windows, it's possible to use it as well.
 In Windows, a binary application named `py.exe` is a launcher that performs a choice of a used interpreter based on the mentioned sha-bang.

 Formally this line is optional.

 ## Possible Second Line and Source File Encoding.